 ESSENTIAL INGREDIENTS

-Middle Eastern cuisine is known for its use of fresh ingredients such as vegetables, herbs, and meats.
-Some of the essential ingredients in Middle Eastern cuisine include eggplant, cucumber, tomato, chickpeas, parsley, mint, coriander, lamb, beef, and chicken.
-These ingredients are used to create a variety of dishes, from hearty stews to flavorful dips.
+Taste the Middle East’s Fresh Flavors: Middle East cuisine is known in using fresh ingredients such as vegetables, herbs, and meats.
+Some of the essential ingredients in Middle Eastern cuisine include eggplant, cucumber, tomato, chickpeas, parsley, mint, coriander, lamb, beef, and chicken which are used to create a variety of dishes, from hearty stews to flavorful dips.

-Spices and seasonings: are a crucial component of Middle Eastern cuisine.
-The region is known for its use of bold spices like cumin, coriander, and turmeric, which are used to add depth and flavor to meat dishes.
+Spices and seasonings: Middle Eastern cuisine has a crucial component of spices and seasonings.
+The Middle East is known in using bold spices like cumin, coriander, and turmeric, which are used to add depth and flavor to meat dishes.
 Sweet spices like cinnamon, cardamom, and nutmeg are used in desserts and sweet dishes.
 Middle Eastern spices are often blended together to create complex flavors that are both savory and sweet.

 Insights From Our Locals